Silvana Estrada

 Clash ‘Track of the Day’

-Listen to ‘Como Un Pájaro’ here:
+Listen to ‘Dime’ here:

 Website | Facebook | Instagram | Twitter | TikTok | YouTube

-Speaking of the track Estrada says:
+Speaking of the album Estrada says:

 Estrada, who has been hailed as “an artist of the past, the present, and the future” by Rolling Stone’s ‘The Future of Music’, was previously featured on best of 2022 lists in NPR, The Guardian, BBC 6Music, The Needle Drop, Billboard, and SPIN.
 In 2024, she was nominated for a GRAMMY for ‘Best Global Music Performance’, she has also been nominated for multiple Latin GRAMMYs – including for her track ‘Si Me Matan‘ (3.1 million views) -, a Libera Award, and the Rolling Stone en Español Awards.
 In 2022 she won the Latin GRAMMY award for ‘Best New Artist’.
 She has also been featured on NPR’s Tiny Desk (Home) Concert.

-Estrada has performed and recorded with a variety of acclaimed artists, including Natalia Lafourcade, AURORA, Gustavo Dudamel and the LA Philharmonic, Andrew Bird, among others.
+Estrada has performed and recorded with a variety of acclaimed artists, including Natalia Lafourcade, AURORA, Laufey, Gustavo Dudamel and the LA Philharmonic, Andrew Bird, among others.
 A multi-instrumentalist, Estrada most often plays the Venezuelan cuatro guitar, a small-bodied instrument whose warm sound complements the intimate and expressive quality of her music.
 “My music is made of who I am,” she says, reflecting on her upbringing steeped in Mexican son jarocho, baroque choir music, and jazz.

 Photo credit: Jesús Soto Fuentes